RobFairclough/tryhackme/scripting/hardNotes.md

     Use the Python sockets library to create a UDP socket and send the aforementioned packets to the server use the PyCA encyption library and follow the instructions from the server

+First payload to send is 'hello' first response: `You've connected to the super secret server, send a packet with the payload ready to receive more information`

+Second payload to send is 'ready' second response: `key:thisisaverysecretkeyl337 iv:secureivl337 to decrypt and find the flag that has a SHA256 checksum of ]w�ҿwx`T�U�Ms��'�΁n�h�]rbc�� send final in the next payload to receive all the encrypted flags` - font missing chars?

+payload to repeat ad infinitum from here is 'final' send in pairs for text & tag, decrypt and check against the checksum